jjwall/jjwall.github.io/writings/blog/2025/the-mythic-codex-part-1.md

 In this nine-part blogpost series we will explore the Introduction to the concept of “Soul as The Personal Mythic Codex.”

 #### <i>Soul as The Personal Mythic Codex: An Introduction</i>
-What is Soul?
+What is <i>Soul</i>?
 I could show you 1000 fingers pointing to same Moon, and yet we all get a different perspective on what the Moon is as we all look upon it with our unique set of eyes and perspectives.
 So it has dawned on me to share my perspective on what I feel what the Moon, or in this case, what the Soul is.

 We choose these bodies and the parents we are born to.
 Our parents did not choose to have us–what I mean to say here is: our parents did not choose the Soul that would incarnate as a human being in the baby’s body that they chose to have at a given point in time.
 We chose the baby human-avatar-body born to our parents as a vehicle with which our Soul would embody.